simuxakadiscgolfgod/Space-Weather/README.md

 B. NOAA Solar Radiation Activity Observation and Forecast

-Solar radiation, as observed by NOAA GOES-18 over the past 24 hours, was above S-scale storm level thresholds.
+Solar radiation, as observed by NOAA GOES-18 over the past 24 hours, was below S-scale storm level thresholds.

-Solar Radiation Storm Forecast for Feb 26-Feb 28 2025
+Solar Radiation Storm Forecast for Feb 27-Mar 01 2025

-              Feb 26  Feb 27  Feb 28
+              Feb 27  Feb 28  Mar 01
-S1 or greater   95%     55%     25%
+S1 or greater   25%     10%     10%

-Rationale: An S1 (Minor) level proton event is expected, with a chance of reaching S2 (Moderate), on 26-27 Feb following possible further enhancement associated with a todays M3.6 flare from Region 3998.
+Rationale: A chance for S1 (Minor) levels exists on 27 Feb as levels slowly decline to background.

 C. NOAA Radio Blackout Activity and Forecast

-Radio blackouts reaching the R1 levels were observed over the past 24 hours.
-The largest was at Feb 25 2025 1159 UTC.
+No radio blackouts were observed over the past 24 hours.

-Radio Blackout Forecast for Feb 26-Feb 28 2025
+Radio Blackout Forecast for Feb 27-Mar 01 2025

-              Feb 26        Feb 27        Feb 28
+              Feb 27        Feb 28        Mar 01
 R1-R2           65%           65%           65%
 R3 or greater   25%           25%           25%

-Rationale: R1-R2 (Minor-Moderate) events are likely, with a chance for R3 (Strong) or greater events, over 26-28 Feb.
+Rationale: R1-R2 (Minor-Moderate) events are likely, with a chance for R3 (Strong) or greater events, over 27 Feb - 01 Mar.

 ```